Lille Northern France, France Travel Guide

 These ideas are frameworks.
 Adjust them based on your interests.

-Seek out local insights and spontaneous opportunities.
+Seek out local knowledge and spontaneous opportunities.